walinejs/waline/docs/src/en/guide/get-started.md

    ![Create Project](../../assets/vercel-1.png)

-1. Repo which named you input before will be created and initiallized automatically base on waline example template by Vercel.
+1. Repo which named you input before will be created and initialized automatically base on waline example template by Vercel.

    ![deploy](../../assets/vercel-3.png)